NLemons247/cs465-fullstack/README.md

 <H3>Architecture</H3>
 <li>Compare and contrast the types of frontend development you used in your full stack project, including Express, HTML, JavaScript, and the single-page application (SPA).</li>
 <br>
 <p>We used Express and JavaScript to create the routes and controllers for the application to handle the different requests from the browser.
-Express then either retrieved the static HTML page or generateed a requested page by using a handlebars template that we created which used loops and information from the database instead.
+Express then either retrieved the static HTML page or generated a requested page by using a handlebars template that we created which used loops and information from the database instead.
 Angular was used to create our SPA.
 The SPA worked differently in that it was loaded all at once for the single page, meaning that everything code wise was handled in the browser from there on out.
 If we needed anything from the backend it was just to get data from the database in the form of JSON files.</p>
 <br>
 <li>Why did the backend use a NoSQL MongoDB database?</li>
-<p>Simply put since we were using JSON formatting for our data to be transfered back and forth anyway, using MongoDB (which stores its data in JSON format) saves us a lot of time and processing room since we don't need to convert the data storage format every time we make a request.</p>
+<p>Simply put since we were using JSON formatting for our data to be transferred back and forth anyway, using MongoDB (which stores its data in JSON format) saves us a lot of time and processing room since we don't need to convert the data storage format every time we make a request.</p>
 <br>
 <H3>Functionality</H3>
 <li>How is JSON different from JavaScript and how does JSON tie together the frontend and backend development pieces?</li>